FRC-2928/FRC-Programmer-Training/docs/RoboRIO/roboRIOStructure.md

 After taking the measurements and reviewing the code you're done with this task!

 ### Drive the *Sweetpants* Training Robot
-In this task you'll drive the *Sweetpants* robot from your own laptop using the *SweetpantsReference* code that you copied into your Github repository.
+In this task you'll drive the *Sweetpants* robot from your own laptop using the *Sweetpants2024* code that you copied into your Github repository.
 If you don't have a Windows laptop you can use one of the team laptops.

 1. Connect to the robot and run the DriverStation.
 See [Understand the Driver Station](driverStation.md#dsUnderstand) from the previous lab.

-2. Deploy the *SweetpantsReference* code from your laptop.
+2. Deploy the *Sweetpants2024* code from your laptop.
 See [Deploy Robot Code](driverStation.md#dsUnderstand) from the previous lab.

 3. Execute the *AutonomousDistance* command from the *SendableChooser* menu by selecting *Autonomous* mode from the DriverStation and "Enabling" the robot.
 This command does the same thing as the *AutonomousDistance* command on the Romi.
 It drives forward, turns 180 degrees, drives back, and turns another 180 degrees.
 The last two steps of the command have been commented out, since we want to ensure that the robot turns approximately 180 degrees before doing the return leg of the trip.
 Once You've confirmed that the robot is pointing in the right direction you can uncomment the last two sequential commands.